 I’ve found this particularly helpful when I didn’t want to do my day’s bag.
 I’d take a picture of a dirty crazy room.
 Then freak out a tiny bit because I just shared that embarrassing mess to uhh, EVERYONE.
 But then what happened was almost magical.
-I’d GO NUTS ON THAT ROOM because I wanted to prove to all those insta-peeps that I am not a slob.
+I’D GO NUTS ON THAT ROOM because I wanted to prove to all those Instagram people I am not a slob.

 5.)
 Tell everyone you know.

 I want everyone I know to join us.